Basic Instructions by Scott Meyer for October 23, 2023

 4. Missing large

-wi3leong Premium Member 12 months ago
+wi3leong Premium Member over 1 year ago

 The movie World War Z was described as being faithful to the title of the novel.